AlseneChien/Altek-AIBox-For-Azure-IoT/AI_Model_to_AIBox_via_Azure_cloud.md

 AI models patch at ModelConfig_1.txt would direct to "/data/misc/camera/altekDLC1/", and AI models patch at ModelConfig_2.txt would direct to "/data/misc/camera/altekDLC2/"

+If you already [connect your AIBox with IPCameras](./aibox-linux-for-edge.md), inference will be run automatically once correct model config files are detected inside device.

 ## 2.2 Prepare docker container to deploy AI Models

 ## 2.3 Deploy by Azure Iot Hub